heartnetkung/joi-auto-admin/README.md

 | steps          | break form into multi steps using `<Steps>` component from antd. | [string]                                    | []            |
 | largeComponent | enlarge all antd components                                      | boolean                                     | false         |
 | devMode        | remove `required` from all fields for easy testing               | boolean                                     | false         |

-## FAQ

-1. How do I change Antd theme color?

-- You can override css in your project by importing directly from antd.
-  1. Generate css theme of your choice by using this [tool](https://github.com/emeks-studio/antd-custom-theme-generator).
-  2. `import 'my-theme.css'` in your code after you import joi-auto-admin to override css style.

-2. I got eslint warning about strict mode?

-- Remove component `<React.StrictMode>`.
-[Antd library doesn't support it.](https://github.com/ant-design/ant-design/issues/22493)